-PTAC's review of each submitted PFPM begins with a PRT typically consisting of three PTAC members including at least one physician.4 PRTs conduct a preliminary analysis of the proposed model for use in the full PTAC's review and deliberation on the proposal.
+PTAC's review of each submitted PFPM begins with a PRT typically consisting of three Committee members including at least one physician.
+PRTs conduct a preliminary analysis of the proposed model for use in the full PTAC's review and deliberation on the proposal.
 The PRT reviews and discusses each proposal and seeks additional information if needed.
 In order to clarify aspects of proposed models, PRTs also frequently send written questions or hold follow-up conversations with submitters.
 PRTs also can request additional quantitative or qualitative analyses, consult with clinical experts, obtain information on aspects of current Medicare programs that intersect with the proposal, and obtain actuarial consultation on the implications of a proposed model.
 Once the PRT has fully gathered and assessed all information it deems necessary, it writes a report to the full PTAC summarizing its evaluation and the extent to which the proposal meets the Secretary's 10 regulatory criteria for PFPMs.
-The PRT determines, relative to each criterion, whether the proposal does not meet, meets, or meets and deserves priority consideration.
-A PRT may also provide initial feedback to the submitter on the extent to which the proposal meets the Secretary's 10 criteria; see Appendix A for more detailed information.
+The PRT makes findings relative to each criterion regarding whether the proposal does not meet, meets, or meets and deserves priority consideration.
+A PRT may also provide initial feedback to the submitter on the extent to which the proposal meets the Secretary's criteria for PFPMs in advance of sending a report to the full PTAC.
+Exhibit 2 below provides a summary of the Secretary's 10 criteria; see Appendix A for more detailed information.